 With Salary Sacrifice Shared Cost AVCs, you agree with your employer to reduce your pay.
 In return, your employer will pay an amount equal to the reduction in your pay, into an AVC pot in your name.
 This will reduce your earnings and you'll pay less income tax and National Insurance, depending on your personal circumstances (as you can see below, for a 20% rate taxpayer paying 8% NI).
 For more information about the rate of National Insurance visit the HM Revenue & Customs website.

 If you don't pay tax, you won't have been benefiting from tax savings on your pension contributions up to 5 April 2024.
 The Government has introduced arrangements for individuals who are not paying tax on their earnings to claim tax relief on their employee contributions to the scheme.
-This applies to the £1 contribution paid by you from 6 April 2024 onwards, but does not apply in respect of salary you are exchanging for an employer contribution to your pension.
+This applies to the minimum £1 contribution paid by you from 6 April 2024 onwards, but does not apply in respect of salary you are exchanging for an employer contribution to your pension.
 As a result, if you're not paying any tax and are exchanging salary for an employer contribution to the scheme you will not have tax relief on the salary exchanged.

 You will need to contact HMRC to arrange this tax rebate.
 Claims will be processed in the tax year following the year claimed, i.e. claims for the current tax year would be processed by HMRC in the next tax year.